ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 One downside of this design is that restarting the node loses the last 100 blocks, but node restarts are relatively infrequent and a short re-sync is cheap relative to the cost of additional implementation complexity.

+Another downside of this design is that we do not achieve exactly the same behavior as Zcashd in the event of a 51% attack: Zcashd limits *each* chain reorganization to 100 blocks, but permits multiple reorgs, while Zebra limits *all* chain reorgs to 100 blocks.
+In the event of a successful 51% attack on Zcash, this could be resolved by wiping the Sled state and re-syncing the new chain, but in this scenario there are worse problems.

 ## Service Interface
 [service-interface]: #service-interface